Percolation transition for random forests in $d\geq 3$: Introduction

-\begin{enumerate}[(1)] \item The coupling constants of the quadratic and quartic terms are related.
+(2) The coupling constants $\frac{1}{\beta}(1+h)$ of the quadratic and $\frac{1}{\beta}$ of the quartic terms are related, and they are equal in the case $h=0$ of ultimate interest.
 This relation is due to the geometric origin of the model as a non-linear sigma model and analogous relations are present in intrinsic coordinates for other sigma models like the vector $O(n)$ model.
-We will use the following Ward identity for the $\HH^{0|2}$ model to address this point:
+We remark that if the coupling constant of the quartic term was much smaller than that of the quadratic term (so $h\gg 0$) the study of the model would reduce to an exercise in fermionic cluster expansions (but see Appendix~\ref{sec:th0} for even simpler arguments in this case).

+To study the case of equal coupling constants, we will first consider their renormalisation group trajectories as a one parameter family among the set of all renormalisation group trajectories obtained by allowing the initial quadratic and quartic couplings to vary independent of one another.
+We will then place the equal-initial-coupling trajectories on the critical manifold of the renormalisation group dynamical system using the following Ward identity for the $\HH^{0|2}$ model: